 Should I show my bank statements to my landlord?

-You are not forced to provide your bank statements for apartment applications, however, you should keep in mind that, as long as he is not violating any discrimination law, the landlords reserves the right to rent the apartment to whoever he wants to, which can lead into another person winning the place.
+You are not forced to provide your bank statements for apartment applications, however, it is recommended to do so.
+One thing you ou should keep in mind that, as long as the landlord is not violating any discrimination law, he reserves the right to rent the apartment to whoever he wants to, which can lead into another person winning the place.

 Besides acceding to your personal transactions, the only “extra” information your landlord will get with your statements is your bank account number.
-There are several sources where the landlord will get this information, such as your payment checks, so actually, it is nothing new for him.
+There are several sources where the landlord will get this information, such as your payment checks, so actually, it is nothing new for him, so we can say that it is totally safe to send your bank statements to the landlord.

 If you can afford to rent the apartment but don’t feel comfortable showing your bank statements, you can always offer him to provide the following information in order to prove that you are capable of renting the apartment: